Making the right choice can help you save big on your energy bills and lower your carbon footprint.

 Understand energy labels

-EU regulations stipulate that all white goods must come with an EU Energy Label showing their efficiency rating, which runs from G (the least efficient) to A+++ (the most efficient) – although things could change once the UK finally leaves the European Union.
+All appliances must show an Energy Label which indicates their their efficiency rating.
+These run from G (the least efficient) to A (the most efficient).
 These ratings are based on the amount of energy each device uses.
 The fewer units of energy (measured in kilowatt hours, or kWh) an appliance uses, the better its rating.
 Obviously, you want to go for the highest-rated appliance possible.
 However…

 Consider appliance size